denisagniel/crossurr/cran-comments.md

 * Linux (Ubuntu 22.04), macOS (14.5) and Windows (Server 2022 10.0), R devel and release (through GitHub Actions)

 0 error | 0 warning | 0 note

+citEntry() has been replaced by bibentry() and version number has been increased.